 [ Gold Bar ST Trail page

-Gold Bar is still pretty good, but with lots of ledges and difficult
+Gold Bar 4x4 is the motorized route with loose cobble, lots of ledges and difficult

 tech stuff.
 Plus jeeps, if you don't pick your riding day as well as we

 did.
 The distance for this trail segment is 1.8 miles.
 As you reach the

 Gold Bar Rim and stand atop the cliffs, the

 total distance covered is 14.6 miles with around 1300 vertical of climbing so